 education in the care of infants, children and adolescents.
 Although the program continues to provide expanded training in pediatrics, the PA program’s primary care curriculum prepares graduates to diagnose and treat illness in patients of all

 ages.
 The program graduated the first class in 1972 and was the first PA program to award master’s degrees in 1973.
 The program has maintained continuous ARC-PA accreditation since 1972.

 Functioning within the University of Colorado School of Medicine, the program has gained national recognition for its innovative curriculum.
-Problem-based learning, evidence-based medicine, the flipped classroom model, and an extensive psychosocial medicine curriculum are successful components of the curriculum.
 Clinical experience across all three years of training has been an integral part of the program since its inception.
 The program awards a professional master's degree (MPAS) to all students upon successful completion of the curriculum.
 Our standard of excellence is demonstrated by our PANCE board scores and pass rates of greater than 96% for first-time takers and the quality of care provided to the patients served by our graduates.

 Graduate PAs function as colleagues of physicians and other health professionals, providing comprehensive health services, including the evaluation and treatment of disease, but also patient education and counseling, anticipatory guidance, and management of behavioral, psychosocial and developmental disorders.
 Program graduates are employed in all areas of primary and subspecialty areas of practice including pediatrics, family medicine, orthopedics, surgery, emergency medicine, urgent care, otolaryngology, allergy and asthma, neurology, neonatology, child protection and advocacy, and many more.